Assign a third party to operate your account

 In Carl's case, Kate was right not to take Bill's instruction, as Carl had not given Bill any authorization.
 Instead, Carl should have told his brokerage, preferably in writing, that Bill was an authorised person who could place orders on his account.

-How can I authorise the brokerage or account executive?
+How can I authorise the broker or account executive?

 If you want to authorise your brokerage or its staff to trade for you, you must open a discretionary account instead.